Spain set to limit retail price of COVID-19 antigen tests | Health

 Spain's government is working on rules to limit the retail price of antigen tests for COVID-19, Prime Minister Pedro Sanchez said on Monday, after shortages were reported in many pharmacies across the country last month.

+The COVID-19 intensive care occupancy rate in hospitals increased slightly to 23.6%, up from 8% a month ago but still about half the peak of 43% recorded a year ago.
+A liberalisation of the market for antigen tests would be more efficient than a cap on prices, centre-right opposition leader Ines Arrimadas said on Monday.

 "Not far from here, in Portugal, people can go and buy tests in their local super(market)," she told reporters.
-Antigen tests sell for about 3 euros ($3.40) in neighbouring Portugal while they costs some 10 euros in Spain, where they are only available in pharmacies, Arrimadas said.
+Antigen tests sell for about 3 euros ($3.40) in neighbouring Portugal while they cost about 10 euros in Spain, where they are only available in pharmacies, Arrimadas said.

-Spain's infection rate as measured over the past 14 days hit a new record of 2,723 cases per 100,000 people on Friday, an increase of more than 10-fold since the start of December.
-Intensive care occupancy reached 22%, up from 8% a month ago but still only half the peak of 43% recorded a year ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)